DE-ZoomCamp/Flood-Monitoring/README.md

 - Analyze the flood severity and severity levels
 - Check most types of floods istidal True or false
 - Develop a dashboard of this.

+The project has a Batch Pipeline that runs @daily 2000hrs.

 # Architecture
 ![Workflow](https://github.com/DE-ZoomCamp/Flood-Monitoring/blob/master/Floodmonitoring.drawio.png)